run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 ### Enable Researcher Authentication

-* Open the Run:ai user interface and navigate to `General | Settings`.
+* Open the Run:ai user interface and navigate to `Settings | General`.
 * Enable the flag _Researcher Authentication_ (should be enabled by default for new tenants).
 * There are values for `Realm`, `client configuration`, and `server configuration` which appear on the screen.
 Use them as below.